HiltonRoscoe/streamable-schematron/README.md

 ## Motivation

 There are many XML documents that require semantic validation beyond what XML Schema (or similar) can provide.
 Schematron has established itself as the de facto standard for writing semantic constraints against XML documents.
-However, because most Schematron implementations generate and execute XSLT at runtime, they are limited to the capabilities of that language.
+However, because most Schematron implementations use XSLT as their runtime engine, they are limited to the capabilities of that language.

-For a time, this precluded the use of Schematron for validation of large (for some definition of large) documents, as XSLT2 and prior did not support an approach to processing that was whose memory usage was stable.
+For a time, this precluded the use of Schematron for validation of large (for some definition of large) documents, as XSLT2 and prior did not support an approach to processing whose memory usage was stable.

 Streaming was introduced in XSLT3, and addresses many shortcomings around processing larger files.
 However, to enable streaming in Schematron, some modifications/extensions to the standard may be necessary.